JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DAO.md

 film.actors.first() // returns an Actor object
 film.actors.map { it.lastname } // returns a List<String>
 ```
-If the intermediate table is defined with more than just the two reference columns, these additional columns can be accessed in two ways, both detailed below.
+If the intermediate table is defined with more than just the two reference columns, these additional columns can also be accessed by
+calling `via()` on a special wrapping entity class, `InnerTableLinkEntity`, as shown below.

 Given a `StarWarsFilmActors` table with the extra column `roleName`:
 ```kotlin